Twitch Rivals

 Twitch Rivals is an esports tournament and online competitive event featuring Twitch streamers and former pro players.

 History

 Twitch Rivals 2018

 The first ever Twitch Rivals event was hosted on February 28, 2018.
 It included 38 events and 800 Twitch affiliates and partners.

 Twitch Rivals 2019

 Twitchcon 2019 hosted a LAN based Twitch Rivals tournament for professional players, streamers, and attendees alike.
 Several notable celebrities participated in the tournament, including Grayson Allen, Tfue, and Dr DisRespect.
 In a podcast interview, CapitalistAries (a player who participated at the event) confirmed that the event "featured a wide variety of players, with about a third of the entire convention being involved."
 The tournament featured Fortnite on Friday, League of Legends (both standard gameplay, and Teamfight Tactics), and Apex Legends.
-While Twitch Rivals featured a two million dollar prize pool overall, Epic Games (who own Fortnite) supplied a million dollars to pay for the Fortnite tournament.
+While Twitch Rivals featured a two million dollar prize pool overall, Epic Games (who own Fortnite) supplied one million dollars to pay for the Fortnite tournament.